Aug 122007

-After I’ve read the source code of the function source(), I quickly found that the most critical function is parse(), which can turn your code file into neat expressions, and the rest work is just to extract substrings.
+After I read the source code of the function source(), I quickly found that the actual workhorse is parse(), which can turn your code file into neat expressions, and the rest work is just to extract substrings.
+Here is a proof of concept:

 tidy.source = function(file = choose.files()) {